-6.1.1 An electronic record book should have the ability to meet the company verification/audit requirements (such as integration with the ships SMS (ISM system)).
+6.1.1 An electronic record book should have the ability to meet the company verification/audit requirements (such as integration with the ships Safety Management System (International Safety Management Code)).
 The record book should also have the ability to meet all flag State and survey requirements.
 In addition, an electronic record book should meet all control provisions as set out in the relevant Annexes of MARPOL.
-Such a system should also meet any general requirements set out in the Procedures for port State control, 2011 (resolution A.1052(27)), as well as support the detection of violations and enforcement of the Convention as outlined in Article 6 of MARPOL.
+Such a system should also meet any general requirements set out in the Procedures for port State control, 2017 (resolution A.1119(30)), as amended, as well as support the detection of violations and enforcement of the Convention as outlined in Article 6 of MARPOL.